Taxation

 Individual Returns

-What Offshore Teams Handle: W-2, 1099, Schedule C/D/Eitemiseded deductions, rental income, capital gains, multi-state filings, foreign income exclusions, AMT calculations
+W-2, 1099, Schedule C/D/E, itemized deductions, rental income, capital gains, multi-state filings, itemised income exclusions, AMT calculations

 Partnership / LLC Returns